 Home Cinemas are a fantastic way to make that big screen experience a personal one that you can selfishly enjoy away from the queues and the crowds.
 The most important thing you can do is to ensure the room you are in has been built and acoustically treated properly.
 Ideally the room would be designed with Speakers, amplifiers, screens and projectors in mind however they can all be replaced.
 It is very difficult to change the room once it is built and attempts to do this often mean gluing or screwing foam and wood to various positions around the room which invariable looks exactly as it is; an after-thought.
 For this reason, it is well worth knowing some key nuggets of information, complete with solutions that go along with these to ensure you have the best possible experience.
+Cinema room accessories and home cinema lighting can definitely make the experience better, but acoustics is the key.

 Resonance related to the shape of the room can play a huge role in the overall feel as uniformed room shapes can suffer from what is known as “Standing Waves”.
 This is where sound is bouncing back and forth between opposite walls, ceilings or floors creating.
 This results in different positions in the room experiencing noticeable differences in loudness in some lower end bass or mid frequencies.
 In the worst cases it can result in pounding bass for one viewer while 1-2 meters away it is barely noticeable.